sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>supermin</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tool for creating supermin appliances
+Short desc    : Tool for creating supermin appliances
 URL          : http://people.redhat.com/~rjones/supermin/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Supermin is a tool for building supermin appliances.
+Descript     : Supermin is a tool for building supermin appliances.
 These are tiny
              : appliances (similar to virtual machines), usually around 100KB in
              : size, which get fully instantiated on-the-fly in a fraction of a
              : second when you need to boot one of them.